Profile

 This thread is closed.
 Threads older than 6 weeks are closed automatically.
 To continue this discussion, create a new thread.

-342 days ago (Last edited by Dick Dastardly 342 days ago)
+2 years 41 days ago (Last edited by Herbie Rides Again 2 years 41 days ago)

 I know a few people moaned that they struggled with Inters and Wets having low tyre wear allowing wet races to be completed with 1 or 0 stop strategies.
 This was something I had no issue with as it meant wet races were different needing a different strategy and you could take the risk that If the track remained wet you could gain an advantage by running much longer stints with less stops.
 However, the recent changes seem a ill-though out knee jerk reaction.